 The Between Islands project has been devised by An Lanntair, its main aim being to collectively promote the heritage and culture of the three Island groups of Shetland, Orkney and the Western Isles.
-This has been undertaken through the development of specific projects which encourage inter island collaboration, and now, with financial assistance through the LEADER 2014-2020 regional cooperation scheme, a series of large scale initiatives are planned over the coming eighteen months.
+This has been undertaken through the development of specific projects which encourage inter island collaboration, and with financial assistance through the LEADER 2014-2020 regional cooperation scheme, a series of larger scale initiatives during 2019/20.

 The Year of Young People 2018

 This initiative offered university students from the Western and Northern Isles an inter-island placement, giving them the chance to learn in a different – but not unfamiliar – environment, whilst receiving a week of one to one tuition and advice in their chosen field of study.
 To this end Lewis film students Zoe Macinnes and Kate Macleod travelled to Shetland in June 2018 where they spent a week making a short film about their experiences.
 Four textile students from Shetland – Rhea Kay, Rebecca Baxter, Helen Laurenson and Megan Smith – then undertook a trip to Lewis the following month, to explore the manufacture, design and marketing success story of the Harris Tweed industry.
 The work produced by both sets of students was showcased during the Las!/Ignite! festival.

 Zoes blog on her placement can be seen here https://www.las-ignite-festival.com/single-post/2018/06/18/From-Lewis-to-Shetland

 Between Islands Music Project One